Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `opp.error.business.download-joint-invoice-not-found`: 'The searched joint invoice is not found'
 - `opp.error.business.joint-invoice-incorrect-market-participant-role`: 'Joint invoice can be created by the following market roles: Grid operator, Closed distribution network'
 - `opp.error.business.joint-invoice-search-incorrect-market-participant-role`: 'Joint invoice can be searched by the following market roles: Grid operator, Closed distribution network, Open supplier'
+- `opp.error.business.joint-invoice-already-exists`: 'Joint invoice already exists for the given parameters'
+- `opp.error.business.joint-invoice-not-exists`: 'Joint invoice not exists for the given parameters, cannot be updated'

 ## /meter-data